linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 	- The mark fell,  restoring competitiveness.
 	- Unemployment began to decline once again.
 - **Concerns Over Deflationary Forces**
-  - German policymakers were more concerned about deflationary forces than [[War Economies and Hyperinflation|inflation]].
+  - German policymakers were more concerned about deflationary forces than [inflation](../Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md).
-	- Rising unemployment and potential social unrest were seen as more threatening than [[War Economies and Hyperinflation|inflation]].
+	- Rising unemployment and potential social unrest were seen as more threatening than [inflation](../Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md).
   - **Reconstruction Minister's Perspective**
 	- The minister expressed a willingness to allow more money printing to prevent a crisis similar to that in England.
 	- The goal was to build a "dam against the crisis" through economic activity.
 - **Dependence on Speculative Inflows**
-  - The stabilization of the mark and [[US Debt Crisis and Adjustment (2007–2011)|economic conditions]] relied heavily on speculative inflows and a stable [[The Balance of Payments|balance of payments]].
+  - The stabilization of the mark and [economic conditions](../Chapters/US%20Debt%20Crisis%20and%20Adjustment%20(2007–2011).md) relied heavily on speculative inflows and a stable [balance of payments](../../The%20Balance%20of%20Payments.md).

 ## 2. The London Ultimatum (May 1921)
 - **Reparations and Threats**